Have you ever made a modification on your website to immediately regret the decision?

 However, if you understand how WordPress works and have dabbled into the WordPress database, and FTP client, then give it a try.

 IMPORTANT: And before we dive in, a quick summary of the process will help you understand why you are taking certain steps.
 A WordPress website is made up of many files and a single database.
-To create the staging site, you’ll need to download the files and database and upload them to the staging site.
+To create the staging site, you’ll need to download the database and files and upload them to the staging site.

 Step 1: Create a subdomain

-We’ll be storing the staging site in a folder of your live website.
+We’ll be storing the staging site in a folder of your existing website.
 So the first step is to create that folder.